weismanm12/movies-analysis/README.md

 ---
 ## Process

-### 1. Extracting and cleaning raw data with Python
+### 1. Extracting, Cleaning, and Validating Raw Data with Python
    - Raw data was extracted from IMDb dataset, cleaned, and transformed into a format optimal for analysis of movie data.
 ### 2. Creating PostgreSQL database and loading cleaned data
    - After the data was properly transformed and normalized, a PostgreSQl database called `movies` was created for optimal storage and retrieval